docker/docs/content/guides/docker-concepts/building-images/writing-a-dockerfile.md

 3. Copy in any relevant source code and/or binaries
 4. Configure the final image

-In this quick hands-on, you'll write a Dockerfile that builds a simple Node application.
-If you're not familiar with Node-based applications, don't worry!
-There are plenty of [other language-specific samples](https://docs.docker.com/language/) you can explore.
+In this quick hands-on guide, you'll write a Dockerfile that builds a simple Node.js application.
+If you're not familiar with JavaScript-based applications, don't worry.
+It isn't necessary for following along with this guide.

 ### Set up